top of page

 A 22-year-old soprano and native of New Rochelle, New York, Alison graduated in May from The Juilliard School, where she is now pursuing her Master's degree under the tutelage of William Burden.
 Previously, she studied at the Juilliard Pre-College Voice Program for two years with Lorraine Nubar.
 Alison now serves as Ms. Nubar's Teaching Assistant.

 In Fall 2024, Alison made her role debut at Juilliard as La Contessa in Mozart’s Le Nozze di Figaro.
 Other role debuts in the 2024/2025 season include The Governess (cover) in Britten’s Turn of the Screw and Sœur Félicité in Poulenc’s Dialogues des Carmélites.
 In December 2024, Alison was chosen to perform alongside Brian Zeger in Juilliard SongFest, which Zeger coached and curated.
-In Spring 2024, Alison had the privilege of 'belting her face off' in a Cabaret directed by Jeanne Slater and John Arida.
-In 2023, she performed two song cycles by Poulenc,"Métamorphoses" and "Trois Poèmes de Louise de Vilmorin", in a Liederabend curated by Pierre Vallet.
-She also performed selections from Ben Moore's "So Free am I" in a recital curated by the composer.
+She also had the privilege of 'belting her face off' in a Cabaret directed by Jeanne Slater and John Arida.

 Alison is a Connecticut District winner of the 2024-25 Metropolitan Opera Laffont Competition.
 Among her other accolades, Alison was a 2021 YoungArts National Competition Winner in Classical Voice.
 She also was a winner in the Schmidt Vocal Arts Undergraduate Competition (2022) and the winner of the Schmidt High School Vocal Competition - New York Cohort (2021).